s0lst1c3/s0lst1c3.github.io/_posts/2016-04-19-xss-session-hijacking-i.md

 {% endhighlight %}

-Let's then open up no-redirect.py in a text editor such as vim, and the following lines of code to the top of the file to import Flask and Flask-CORS.
+Let's then open up no-redirect.py in a text editor such as vim, and add the following lines of code to the top of the file to import Flask and Flask-CORS.

 {% highlight python %}